coder-dojo-ham/python_worksheets/README.md

-# Coder Dojo Python Scripts
+# Coder Dojo Python lessons

-Here is a collection of Python scripts I use to teach kids at the local Coder Dojo.
+This repository holds the lessons used to teach kids Python at Coder Dojo Ham.